-Marcus Williams is a professional American football player.
-He is a free safety for the New Orleans Saints and spots the number 43 jersey at the franchise.
-Even though Williams is only in his 2nd season in the NFL, he is already showing the prolific talent that is innate in him.
+Marcus Williams is a professional American football player who plays as a free safety for the New Orleans Saints of the National Football League and spots the number 43 jersey at the franchise.
+Even though Williams is barely three years old in the League, the promising star is already stealing the show, showing the prolific talent that is innate in him.

-At Utah, Williams continued his fine form; in three seasons at the school (2014 to 2016), and featuring in 37 games for them, he finished with 189 stops, four tackles for loss, 19 passes defended, four forced fumbles, and three fumble recoveries.
-As a senior, Williams was named a second-team Pro Football Focus All-American and a second-team All-Pac-12.
+As a junior in 2016, Marcus Williams had 64 tackles and five interceptions.
+In three seasons at Utah (2014 to 2016), and featuring in 37 games for the team, he finished with 11 interceptions, 188 total tackles, 4 tackles for loss, 19 passes defended, 4 forced fumbles, and 3 fumble recoveries.
+As a senior, Williams was named a Second-team Pro Football Focus All-American and a Second-team All-Pac-12.
+Considering his excellent performance, several mock drafts and sportswriters predicted him to be among the first-round or second-round selection of the NFL.

-Marcus Williams entered the 2017 NFL draft and was picked in the 2nd round by the New Orleans Saints.
-He was the 42nd overall pick that year and the Saints locked him down on a four-year contract worth $6,240,000.
-Despite being a rookie, the Saints gave Williams the job of the starting safety and he did not disappoint them.
-He started all games in his rookie season and posted 70 tackles (56 solos), four interceptions, and six passes defended, helping the Saints qualify for the divisional playoffs.
+Despite being a rookie, the Saints gave Williams the job of the starting safety and he did not disappoint.
+He started all games in his rookie season and finished with a total of 73 combined tackles (59 solos), four interceptions, seven pass deflections, and six passes defended in 15 games and 15 starts, helping the Saints qualify for the divisional playoffs.

 Williams made some impressive contributions as the Saints led the Vikings by one point.
 However, with only 25 seconds left in the game, he missed a crucial tackle on Vikings wide receiver, Stefon Diggs and Diggs was able to make a 61-yard touchdown catch which eliminated the Saints from advancing to the NFC championship game.

 Unsurprisingly, Williams’ costly mistake went viral and he became the subject of several hurtful memes on social media.
 However, rather than being deterred, Marcus Williams is determined to turn his nightmare into a motivation.